 Many children have fond memories of Halloween.
 That memory often consists of candy gathering, parties with friends, or dressing in costumes and pretending to be someone else.
 The importance of the mask in history is the topic of much literature, and I would direct you to other sources for a more in-depth look.
 Most people today don’t put much thought into the history of masks when he or she is deciding what character to portray.

-The Nebraska State Historical Society has some wonderful photos taken of children and adults who are in attendance at various Halloween gatherings and parties.
+History Nebraska has some wonderful photos taken of children and adults who are in attendance at various Halloween gatherings and parties.
 Because the state has a wide range of immigrant influences, European traditions regarding Halloween have often been localized cultural events.
 Of course, the traditions had to adjust a bit, as well.
 The pumpkin, for instance, replaced the English turnip as the gourd of choice when carving a jack-o-lantern.
 A lot of credit for Halloween’s popularity goes to the Irish.

 Also from the early days of Crawford is this group portrait of children dressed in homemade Halloween costumes.
 (RG3422.PH000003-000011)